Kim has a passion for practising and teaching the art of Tai Chi and has done so for the last 30 years.

-In our Tai-Chi class and Chi gong class you will experience first-hand the energy and vitality of the Chi.
+Our Tai Chi and Chi Gong classes will enable you to experience first-hand the energy and vitality of Tai Chi.

 The most famous part of Taijiquan is the moving exercises, known as the Taiji Form, which is a series of slow, continuous and flowing movements with unhurried breathing.
 All movements are done with calm concentration, which is why it is often called meditation in motion.
 When done correctly, the practitioner's body can develop as a whole without any parts being ignored or exhausted - in other words: the practice of Taijiquan reaches parts other exercises do not reach.

 The essence of Taijiquan and Chi Gong is to integrate the mind, body and spirit with neither having preference over the other.
 With continued practice of Tai Chi, one's health inevitably improves.

 Chen Style is the original style of Taijiquan from which the Yang style and all the other styles developed.
 While the other Taijiquan styles enjoyed ever-increasing popularity with the inevitable shift away from the martial side, the Chen style was practised in relative obscurity in Chen village and thus retained more of the original flavour.
 It contains a wide range of movements - from the slow and graceful to the explosively fast.
 The martial aspects of this form are more recognisable and it contains many techniques and moves not found in other styles.